sekwah41/Naruto-Mod/docs/recode.md

 For the initial 1.18 release there are some of the items, armour and jutsus.

-Current Jutsus/Abilities(default key):
- * Leap (X)
- * Chakra charge (hold C)
- * Water Walk (B)
- * Fireball (CVC)
- * Water Bullet (CBV)

-There is currently no GUI in game to find these but I will re-add the `/jutsu list` likely in the next week.
+There is currently no GUI in game to find these but `/jutsu list` now exists :)

-I will be making dedicated pages for the content but this is a quick summary for now.

 ## Versioning going forwards
 Rather than following the general Minecraft updating logic (never changing the 1.x.x).
 I will follow the general software versioning logic to help with other modders making addons.
 For those who don't know what this means, versions are major.minor.patch and I have provided a mini summary of those below.